How does a top recruiter spend his day? Meet Ryan Holloway…

 8:30 am: I usually aim to get into the office by 8:30 am.
 Sometimes, I try to fit in a morning cardio session because I'm a gym enthusiast.

 Once in the office, I dive straight into my emails.
-We receive a lot of communication through WhatsApp, especially from candidates and clients in different time zones.

 9:30 am: After the meeting, I focus on delivery.
 This typically involves catching up with clients to see if anything has changed in their processes and checking in with candidates to ensure everything is on track.

-Yachting can be unpredictable, so it's important to stay on top of things and quickly send out CVs for immediate jobs.
+Maritime can be unpredictable, so it's important to stay on top of things and quickly send out CVs for immediate jobs.
 We need to be the first to deliver to stay competitive.

 12:00/12:30 pm: I usually take a lunch break around this time— typically 30 to 45 minutes.
-Our desk is fast-paced, so I try not to take too long.

 During lunch, I either relax with my colleagues in the kitchen or go for a quick walk if the weather is nice.